 I teach slow flow vinyasa and restorative yoga with a focus on breath, alignment, and embodied awareness which supports practitioners in connecting to their own sense of center.
 I believe the tools, evolution, and perspective gained through a regular mindfulness-based yoga practice can support our creative process, and that both yoga and creative self-expression are indispensable art forms capable of enhancing our wellness, inspiring our passion, and creating embodied social change.

-I have held Yoga & Writing workshops at Wentworth Institute of Technology, Boston’s Grub Street, the 2016 Massachusetts Poetry Festival, and led a workshop series at a local Boston yoga studio.
-I also co-hosted a 2016 pre-marathon yoga class with Boston’s Frank&Oak.
+I have held Yoga & Writing workshops at Wentworth Institute of Technology, Boston’s Grub Street, the 2016 Massachusetts Poetry Festival, and have led a number of yoga&poetry workshops at local Boston yoga studios since 2013.
+I am an active member of the Mass Poetry Community, and brought mindfulness & poetry workshops to a local high school in January 2017, and to Mass Poetry’s Student Day of Poetry workshops at their annual 2017 festival.
+I co-hosted a 2016 pre-marathon yoga class with Boston’s Frank&Oak that served a diverse population of participants.
 In my own writing, I write to give voice to the sacred and visceral, and I am currently at work on my first poetry manuscript.

 I believe in perspective.
 Presence.
 Evolution.
 In the way self understanding feels redemptive.
 In the body as divine.
 In our visceral experiences as awakening both our humanity and our spirituality.